andrewjhinger/Automobile/README.md

 ##Functionality:

-The DrawShapes form can draw a Rectangle, an Ellipse, or a line on a drawing area.
-The Ellipse and Rectangle can be filled and the drawing area can be reset.
+The Automobile class instantiates a _myAutomobile class, assigns values to the class properties, and writes a message about the automobile to the console.

 ![alt tag](https://raw.github.com/andrewjhinger/Automobile/master/automobileconsole.JPG)